 After 1 June applications will be considered subject to availability of places, on an ongoing basis.
 Interested applicants should email email@example.com to determine whether there are still available places in the programme prior to submitting an application.
 Students will be informed if they are admitted to the programme usually within three weeks of submission of a complete application form.

 Non-EU students who are not otherwise legally resident in Belgium need to obtain a long stay student visa in order to join the LLM programme.
 Detailed information about the visa application procedure and documents to be provided can be found in the following link:

 In order to be eligible for a long stay student visa, students will need to provide proof of sufficient means of subsistence.
 Students who do not have a scholarship or personal income, will need to have a sponsor who can prove (through bank statements, work contract etc.) that they have sufficient personal regular income to provide support.
-Further information on the means of subsistence requirement can be found in the following line:

 It is not possible to obtain a visa on the basis of savings in a bank account (even a very large amount of savings) or a potential student job in Belgium.

 The ULB has a procedure in place to assist students in obtaining their student visas through the deposit of living expenses in a blocked account in Belgium in advance of the visa application to demonstrate sufficient means of subsistence.
 Students who wish to avail themselves of this procedure should contact the LL.M. to set this up as soon as possible after admission but no later than 1 May.
 This will allow for sufficient time to complete the procedure and thereby maximize chances of obtaining the student visa in time for enrollment.